Video Resource: So You Want To Start A An animal sanctuary that primarily cares for rescued animals that were farmed by humans.

-Daily Necessities: Just like any companion animal, taking on a resident at an animal sanctuary means that you’re committing to daily care for them, including feeding, ensuring their water source is clean and full, making sure they’re not falling ill or distressed, bringing residents to and from pasture, and changing their bedding as necessary.
+Daily Necessities: Just like any An animal who spends regular time with humans in their home and life.
+Typically cats and dogs are considered companion animals, though many species of animals could also be companion animals., taking on a resident at an animal sanctuary means that you’re committing to daily care for them, including feeding, ensuring their water source is clean and full, making sure they’re not falling ill or distressed, bringing residents to and from pasture, and changing their bedding as necessary.
 These relatively simple daily tasks compound quickly the more residents you plan on taking in.
 It can be a literal all-day affair at some sanctuaries to do the daily rounds of making sure animals are being responsibly cared for, especially if there isn’t regular volunteer support or caregivers on staff.
 And once the sun rises again, almost all of these tasks must be repeated, day in and day out, every single day of the year!

 The Longview: When you take in an animal with the intention of providing compassionate care for their entire lifetime, you must consider how long you’ve committed to doing this time-intensive work.
-For farmed animal species, you could very well be looking at caring for a chicken for up to 10 years, a cow for 20 years, or a horse for 30 years!
+For farmed animal species, you could very well be looking at caring for a chicken for up to 10 years, a While "cow" can be defined to refer exclusively to female cattle, at The Open Sanctuary Project we refer to domesticated cattle of all ages and sexes as "cows." for 20 years, or a horse for 30 years!
 Of course, most sanctuaries have visions of taking in far more than one resident, which pushes the time commitment further with each new life being provided for.
 Starting an animal sanctuary means that everyone you commit to depends on you for their whole life, including a peaceful end-of-life.
 Until a Founder moves on from the organization they start, these lives are ultimately the Founder’s responsibility.